-- 13.1.
-If you decide to appeal, you must tell us whether the appeal is made against the finding of the Senate Student Discipline Panel or the penalty imposed, or both. - 13.2.
+13.1.
+If you decide to appeal, you must tell us whether the appeal is made against the finding of the Senate Student Discipline Panel or the penalty imposed, or both.

+- 13.2.
 If you are appealing against the summary determination of the Chair or Deputy Chair of Senate Student Discipline Committee, you must tell us whether the appeal is made against the Chair's finding or the penalty imposed, or both. - 13.3.
 An appeal will only be considered if one or more of the following grounds is demonstrated: - 13.3.1.
-That evidence put to the SSDC Panel or Chair was not fully considered; - 13.3.2.
-That there was procedural irregularity in the conduct of any SSDC hearing or meeting with the SSDC Chair that was sufficient to render the outcome unfair; - 13.3.3.
-That there was prejudice and/or bias or the appearance of prejudice and/or bias in the conduct of the hearing by SSDC or, in the case of summary determination, by the Chair or Deputy Chair of SSDC; - 13.3.4.
+That evidence put to the SSDC Panel or Chair was not fully considered and that this evidence was of such significance that it would cast doubt over the validity of the decision made by the SSDC: - 13.3.2.
+That there was procedural irregularity in the conduct of any SSDC hearing or meeting with the SSDC Chair that was sufficient as to render the outcome unfair; - 13.3.3.
+That there was prejudice and/or bias or the appearance of prejudice and/or bias in the conduct of the hearing by SSDC or, as in the case of summary determination, by the Chair or Deputy Chair of SSDC; - 13.3.4.
 That the penalty or penalties imposed was excessive; - 13.3.5.
-That there is new information that should be considered that was not known to the SSDC Panel or Chair and you could not reasonably have obtained that evidence at the time of the original decision.
+That there is new information that should be considered that was not known to the SSDC Panel or Chair and you could not reasonably have obtained that evidence at the time of the original decision and that this evidence is of such significance that it would cast doubt over the validity of the decision made by the SSDC.

 Guidance: You should provide as much information as possible about the ground(s) on which you are relying.
 For example, if you say that evidence put to the SSDC was not fully considered, you will need to explain what evidence and in what way you say it was not fully considered.
 If there is new information that was not before the SSDC, you will need to say what information and why you could not reasonably have obtained that evidence before.
+In all cases you will need to explain why you think that this evidence would call into question the validity of the decision made by the SSDC.
 We strongly recommend that you seek advice from the Student Union Advice Centre.